 Shopify has a solid analytics tab that provides you with sales, discounts, and refunds tracking.
 However, as useful as these stats are, they don’t come in so handy for your accountant.

 One of the reasons for that is there is no cost of goods sold.

 That’s a financial metric which is a requirement when producing accurate tax statements.
 Having these kinds of elements produced by your Shopify ERP might save you and your accountant a whole load of headache, as well as giving you a more accurate view of expenditure.

-Nowadays though many product-making businesses have been turning to cloud accounting software like QuickBooks.
+Nowadays though many manufacturing businesses have been turning to cloud accounting software like QuickBooks.